 It wouldn’t be a healthy vegan noodle bowl without a mix-match of different toppings.
 Feel free to add as many or as little of these topping ideas as you please.
 You can even add some plant-based protein for more substance:

 - Vegetables: Carrots, broccoli, cabbage, red peppers, vegetable slaw, pre-chopped bagged veggies (I like to get these at Whole Foods or Trader Joe’s), cucumber, frozen mixed vegetables, or corn.

-- Protein: Tofu Crumbles, Grilled Tofu Steaks, baked tofu, soy curls, Chili Garlic Tofu, edamame, or Teriyaki Tempeh.
+- Protein: Tofu Crumbles, Grilled Tofu Steaks, marinated tofu, tempeh crumbles, soy curls, Chili Garlic Tofu, edamame, or Teriyaki Tempeh.